Everything you Need to Know about the Drywall Polisher

 What exactly is a Drywall Polisher?

 The Drywall Polisher is similar in design to an orbital sander which is attached to a long telescopic handle.
 The telescopic handle allows the user to adapt the grinder to all common ceiling heights.
 Even suspended plaster ceilings in smaller stairwells can be sanded comfortably and, above all, without having to work classically overhead.
 The drywall sander has on top of that several freely adjustable joints, so that really anything can be easily reached without dislocation.
 In addition, a triangular grinding wheel, which is included in the Drywall Polisher TE‐DW 225 X, ensures that even the smallest corner can be processed with the sander.
 You can control the grinder due buttons on the end of the handle, which make it possible to start and stop the drywall sander directly in position.
 But also the speed control can be adjusted, so you don’t have to raise or lower the grinder every time.
-Common grinding wheels have a diameter of 225 millimeters and can easily be changed thanks to the Velcro system on the back.
+Common grinding wheels have a diameter of 225 millimeters and can easily be changed thanks to the hook and loop system on the back.
 The brush ring of the Drywall Polisher is resiliently mounted on good equipment, this prevents it to hit anything and allows you a maximum range of action, while using it on a ladder.

 The Preparatory Work in Drywall Installations